karunendumishra/remix-project/apps/remix-ide/embark/README.md

 # embark-remix
 An Embark plugin that allows Remix to connect to a local DApp via [`remixd`](https://github.com/ethereum/remixd).
-This plugin serves a local copy of Remix IDE from the machine running the plugin or alternatively allows connection from the public [Remix IDE](https://remix.ethereum.org).
-The URL of the Remix IDE can be specified in the Embark plugin options, specified below.
+This plugin serves a local copy of XIDE from the machine running the plugin or alternatively allows connection from the public [XIDE](https://remix.ethereum.org).
+The URL of the XIDE can be specified in the Embark plugin options, specified below.

 ## Options
 To configure options for the `embark-remix` plugin, modify the `plugins` property of `embark.json` in the DApp.